beelabhmc/bee_recruitment_exp_2022/README.md

   + input: cleaned_data/all_dances.csv, cleaned_data/all_hive_visits.csv
   + output: all "Lineplot" jpg files in figures folder

-### figures

-This folder contains all figures made using ggplot in scripts 04 and 05.

 ### data (you will need to download this separately from: )

 The data folder contains the original data spreadsheets in csv format for each of the artificial flower arrays and the observation hive on all six days of the experiment.
 The prefix of each file indicates the date in MMDD format.
 "Peppermint" and "Clove" indicate the scent used in the syrup at a flower array.
 "FeederVisits" and "VideoAnalysis" indicate array data and hive data, respectively.